Frequently Asked Questions

 Billfolda does not offer loans or margin lending to investors.Regulatory Guide 262 prohibits platforms from providing financial assistance to investors for the purposes of investing in CSF offers.

-What is an exempt investor?
+What is an exempt (wholesale) investor?
 Apply for Exemption

-In industry terms an exempt investor is typically a Sophisticated investor or Professional investor, with the common misconception that being exempt gives you ‘benefits’, whereas the status actually reduces the level of protections provided by law.
+Wholesale investors are defined by statute as Sophisticated or Professional investors.
+The common misconception being that exemption provides ‘benefits’, whereas the status actually reduces the level of protection provided by law.

-Some investments, like our ‘Private offers’ are only available to exempt investors, as it is still unlawful to make those offers to retail investors.
-Equally investment in Equity Crowdfunding Offers is capped at $10,000 for retail investors and otherwise capped to $5,000,000 for Wholesale investors.
+Due to these reduced protections, Wholesale investors are eligible to invest in less regulated ‘Private offers’, as it is unlawful to make those offers to retail investors.
+Equally investment in Equity Crowdfunding Offers are capped at $10,000 for retail investors and otherwise capped to $5,000,000 for Wholesale investors.

 By default you and your entities are considered retail investors unless you meet the requirements of a wholesale investor under s708 Corporations Act.
 These can be described in simple terms as;